showpass/showpass-wordpress-plugin/README.md

 The `page` parameter is `event-detail` in this case, and it will be whatevet page you want.

 ## 5.2.
-Week and Month Parameters
+Week and Month Parameters - Currently Disabled

-This shortcode also recieve parameters `week` and `month` if you want disable some view...
+This shortcode also receive parameters `week` and `month` if you want disable some view...

 If you want disable week view you will need to put `[showpass_calendar week="disabled"]`